 - Submit an approved application form;

-- Pay all certification fees, and after June 30, 2018, an additional processing charge;
+- Pay all certification fees, and additional processing charge; and

-- If not licensed to practice law in N.C., complete an independent study of N.C. court structure, legal terminology, and civil procedure, and
+- Complete an independent study of N.C. court structure, legal terminology, and civil procedure, and

-- If not licensed to practice law in N.C., provide three letters of reference at least one of which is from an individual with knowledge of the applicant’s practice as an attorney.
+- Provide three letters of reference at least one of which is from an individual with knowledge of the applicant’s practice as an attorney.

-- Complete a 6-hour course on N.C. court organization, legal terminology and civil court procedure,
+- Complete a 6-hour prerequisite course on N.C. court organization, legal terminology and civil court procedure, before enrolling in the 40-hour training course,

 - Provide three letters of reference, including at least one letter from a person with knowledge of the applicant’s work experience.